microsoft/rnx-kit/docsite/docs/dependencies.md

 Configured package validation starts with the target React Native version(s).
-The dependency manager gets the corresponding profile(s) and cross-references them with the package's capabilties.
+The dependency manager gets the corresponding profile(s) and cross-references them with the package's capabilities.
 Now it knows which dependencies (and versions) the package _should_ have.
 It checks `dependencies`, `devDependencies`, and `peerDependencies`, looking for incompatible or missing packages.
 If anything is wrong, it reports detailed information to the console.